-Project application responses must be thorough and concise to inform the application reviewer of the proposed work, service area, and beneficiaries.
-When providing project details the applicant must include at minimum, the following information:
+Project application responses must be thorough and concise to inform the application reviewer of the proposed work, service area, beneficiaries, and disaster tie-back.
+When providing project details the applicant must include at minimum the following information:

-- Detailed scope of work for the proposed project: - o Describe the type of work, material, size, quantity, etc. - Specific project location(s) must align with required maps: - o Describe project location(s) with street names or other unique identifying information. - o Define location coordinates (latitude and longitude) in decimal degrees up to five decimal places. - Eligible service area: - o Service area map must include the full extent of the service area. - Clearly delineate the project location(s), label associated Census tract and block group(s)s in their entirety. - o Include a legend and other identifying information. - Project beneficiaries: - o The persons who will benefit from the project within the defined service area. - Justification to support selection of the project service area.
+- Detailed scope of work for the proposed project: - o Describe the type of work, material, size, quantity, etc. - Specific project location(s) that align with required maps: - o Describe project location(s) with street names or other unique identifying information. - O Define starting, midpoint, and end location coordinates (latitude and longitude) in decimal degrees up to five decimal places in the project summary and required maps.
+Applicant may also upload a location list with the associated coordinates in TIGR under "project" (document group), then "other supporting documentation" (document type) to support the summary and map submissions. - Eligible service area: - o Service area map must include the full extent of the service area.